 Key Takeaway: Tennessee has regulations regarding cremation and funeral services that must be followed.
 These include obtaining written permission for cremation, providing price lists upon request from the funeral home.

 Sample Rates for Tennessee Males and Females

-As mentioned above, gender also plays a role in how much you will be charged for your policy.
-Men usually have higher premiums because they statistically live shorter lives than women do on average.
+Gender also plays a role in how much you will be charged for your policy.
+Men usually have higher premiums because they statistically live shorter lives than women do, on average.

 This means that insurers must charge them more money in order to cover potential claims from these policies over time.

 Your health history is another important factor when it comes to calculating your premium rate.

 If you have any pre-existing medical conditions or chronic illnesses such as diabetes or heart disease, this could lead to increased costs depending on the severity of your condition(s).